MyIDis12138/Liv_Y3S2_Notes/Y3S2_notes/Multi-agent system - COMP310.md

 - **An agent** is a computer system that is situated in some environment, and that is capable of **autonomous** action in this environment in order to meet its delegated objectives

-- Properties of Environments
+- **Properties of Environments**:

   - Fully observable vs. partially observable
     - **Fully observable**: the agent can obtain complete, accurate, up-to-date information about the environment’s state
     - Most moderately complex environments  are partially observable

   - Deterministic vs. non-deterministic
     - **Deterministic**: the environment in which any action has a single guaranteed effect – there is no uncertainty about the state that will result from performing an action
     - Environments **stochastic**: the non-determinism using probability theory

   - Static vs. dynamic
     - **Static**: the environment that can be assumed to remain unchanged except by the performance of actions by the agent.
     - A **dynamic** environment is one that has other processes operating on it, and which hence changes in ways beyond the agent’s control

   - Discrete vs. continuous
     - **discrete**:  there are a fixed, finite number of actions and precepts in it

   - Episodic vs. non-episodic
     - **Episodic**:
-    - 1. Each state is independent of each other.
+      - Each state is independent of each other.
-      1. An agent’s current action will not affect a future action
+      - An agent’s current action will not affect a future action
-      1. The performance of an agent is dependent on a number of discrete episodes
+      - The performance of an agent is dependent on a number of discrete episodes
-      1. agent can decide what action to perform based only on the current episode
+      - agent can decide what action to perform based only on the current episode

     - **non-episodic** or **sequential**
       - The current decision affects future decisions

   - **Real time**: time plays a crucial part in evaluating an agent’s performance

-- Intelligent Agents

 - exhibiting three types of behaviour:
   - **Reactive** (environment aware): maintains an ongoing interaction
   - **Pro-active** (goal-driven): generating and attempting to achieve goals
   - **Social ability**:  the ability to interact with other agents via **cooperation**, **coordination**, **negotiation**

 - Cooperation:  working together as a team to achieve a shared goal

 - Coordination:  managing inter-dependencies between the activities of agents